 What if your employer approached you with a retirement account that came with unlimited access to cash and contributions, provided market safety, and offered you a steady rate of return?
 You were then told that this same retirement account was completely controlled by you with very little government regulation and came with tax benefits.
 Knowing that this type of plan was available, would that make you feel better about saving for retirement?

-This is what using permanent insurance for retirement does.
+This is what whole life insurance for retirement does.
 It provides true financial security and abundance.

 How Whole Life Insurance Compares to Your Current Retirement Strategy

-When you save for retirement inside of a whole life insurance policy, your money earns a steady return rate year after year.
-There is no question about whether your money could be lost due to market swings, like what we just witnessed in the Great Recession.
+Instead of saving for retirement inside a 401(k), life insurance allows your money to earn a steady return rate year after year.
+There is no question about whether your money could be lost due to market swings.
 Also, when your money builds inside of your whole life policy with earned interest, you are creating an inflation hedge due to the guaranteed growth, the cash value of the policy, and the likely dividend payment (most life insurance companies have consistently paid out dividends for over 100 years.)

 Liquidity, Tax Savings, Flexibility, and Control